-If you’ve never made a batch of Creole Red Beans and Rice from scratch, you are missing out on so much.
-Canned beans can’t hold a candle to the texture and flavor of beans made from their fresh or dried state.
+Creole Red Beans and Rice is a Southern staple made from red kidney beans simmered with aromatics and smoked meats.
+If you’ve never tasted the signature dish of Louisiana made from scratch, you are missing out on so much.
+Canned beans don’t hold a candle to the texture and flavor of dry beans.
 The snap of a bean when you bite it, the spices and herbs that penetrate the beans…so much of this recipe makes it worth the effort.
+I was introduced to this dish in New Orleans and have made it once a month since.

 The thought of preparing un-canned beans might overwhelm you.
 Don’t let it.
 Most of the prep-work when it comes to making it is passive.
 Meaning, it does its thing while you go about your day.

-The dish is served with a religious-like commitment on Mondays as that used to be the washday.
-Instead of laboring over a meal on the busiest day of the week, the red beans puttered away on the stove unattended Monday and were ready to enjoy by the time all the tedious “washing up” was completed.
-The leftover ham or pork from Sunday evening’s dinner was the dish’s base flavor, and it ensured nothing went to waste.
+The dish is served with a religious-like commitment on Mondays, which used to be designated laundry days or “wash day.”
+Instead of laboring over a meal on the busiest day of the week, the hearty red beans puttered away on the stove unattended on Monday and were ready to enjoy by the time all the tedious “washing up” was completed.
+The leftover ham bone, ham hocks, or pork from Sunday evening’s dinner was the dish’s base flavor the next day, which ensured nothing went to waste.

 Cooks in both private homes and restaurants prepare red beans and rice.
-Like many other native dishes, each family has its own unique recipe.
+Like many other native dishes, each family has its own unique recipe for this Southern classic.

-One of the few differences between Cajun and Creole recipes is that the latter incorporates tomatoes.
+One of the few differences between Cajun cuisine and Creole cuisine is that the latter incorporates tomatoes.
 In this recipe, tomato paste transforms the plain red beans into Creole red beans.

 Besides that subtle difference, Cajun and Creole cuisines differ in the ingredients their cooks had easy access to.
 I like to say that Creole cooking is the posh steakhouse, while Cajun cooking is the grandma’s kitchen.
 Both are equally amazing places to get food; one is just more luxe than the other.